phinguyen44/BADS_Project/README.md

 1. `order_item_id` is a unique identifier of order item. doesn't matter
 2. `order_date` and `delivery_date` should be coerced into a date diff variable
 3. `item_id` is a factor. lots of small values - maybe discretize into frequency of purchase.
-4. `item_size` factor. probably not relevant on it's own
+4. `item_size` factor. probably not relevant on it's own -REMOVE
-5. `item_color` probably not relevant on it's own
+5. `item_color` probably not relevant on it's own -REMOVE
 6. `brand_id` is a factor. some different in test / training, test set should be scaled down
-7. `item_price` numeric, but in test set there are higher values
+7. `item_price` numeric, but in test set there are higher values. handle 0 values. appears to have logarithmic relationship
 8. `user_id` is a factor. see `item_id` note
 9. `user_title` is a factor but high class imbalance, follows same distribution and appears to be decent signal
 10. `user_dob` is date of birth. consider discretizing and removing bad values (impute?)